Home insurance inspection: What to expect

 What do home inspectors look for?

-Home insurance inspectors survey your home to make sure all the details in your application were accurate.
+Home insurance inspectors survey your home to make sure all the details in your application are accurate.
 They’ll inspect the interior of your home, like your walls, plumbing, floors, electrical and HVAC systems, and more.
 They’ll also look at the exterior of your house, making sure everything is well-maintained, and evaluate your roof, deck, patio, and other structures on your property.

 Can I refuse a home insurance inspection?